isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Chiles and Whitted sighting 1948.md

 ---
-description: The 1948 Chiles-Whitted UFO sighting represents one of the most influential early UFO cases in American history.
-When two experienced commercial pilots...
-layout: default
 title: 'The Chiles-Whitted UFO Encounter (1948): A Critical Analysis of Evidence'
 permalink: /ufo-top-100/chiles-and-whitted-sighting-1948/
-date: '2025-04-17 12:09:15 '
+date: '2025-04-17 16:08:09 '
 image: /assets/images/UFO - Top 100/Chiles and Whitted sighting 1948-Full-Text.svg
+description: 'Exploring The Chiles-Whitted UFO Encounter (1948): A Critical Analysis of Evidence within the context of UFO - Top 100.'
 ---

 ---